-- > We engage with our shareholders through our regulatory reporting including the Annual Report and Accounts, our full-year results, half-year results, trading updates and our Annual General Meeting ('AGM'). - > We also ensure that shareholders are kept updated through results presentations, engagement meetings, road shows, conferences, telephone and video calls, electronic communications (including the website), as well as written correspondence where necessary. - > When possible, we also participate in benchmarks and disclosure initiatives. - > The Board recognises that the AGM is the primary form of formal interaction with its shareholders.
+Our stakeholder groups How we engage to create value Shareholders Details of our substantial shareholders can be found on > We engage with our shareholders through our regulatory reporting including the Annual Report and Accounts, our full-year results, half-year results, trading updates and our Annual General Meeting ('AGM'). page 138.
+We also ensure that shareholders are kept updated through results presentations, engagement meetings, road shows, conferences, telephone and video calls, electronic communications Input to TP ICAP: (including the website), as well as written correspondence where necessary.
+Provision of strategic direction > When possible, we also participate in benchmarks and disclosure initiatives. and stewardship. > The Board recognises that the AGM is the primary form of formal interaction with its shareholders.
 All shareholders are invited to attend the AGM, typically held in May each year.
-All the Directors normally attend and are available to answer any questions from shareholders. - > The Chief Executive Officer, Chief Financial Officer and Board Chair hold frequent meetings with investors.
-Additionally, all Non-executive Directors are available to meet shareholders, if requested, and the Board is regularly updated on shareholder feedback. - > The Board regularly receives feedback on investor meetings and reporting of investor and financial market sentiment, along with copies of analysts' and brokers' briefings, to ensure that matters of importance are communicated to investors. - > The Annual Report and interim results, together with information on the Group's activities, trading performance, products and recent developments are available on the Company's website www.tpicap.com.
+All the Directors Value we create: normally attend and are available to answer any questions from shareholders.
+Sustainable return on investment. > The Chief Executive Officer, Chief Financial Officer and Board Chair hold frequent meetings with investors.
+Additionally, all Non-executive Directors are available to meet shareholders, if requested, and the Board is regularly updated on shareholder feedback. > The Board regularly receives feedback on investor meetings and reporting of investor and financial market sentiment, along with copies of analysts' and brokers' briefings, to ensure that matters of importance are communicated to investors.
+The Annual Report and interim results, together with information on the Group's activities, trading performance, products and recent developments are available on the Company's website www.tpicap.com.